-As a Pastoral Migratoria leader, you are among the most trusted messengers in our communities and are positioned to play a key role in ensuring that everyone is counted in the 2020 Census.
-This toolkit amis to provide you with information, resources, messaging and action steps to assure that every adult and child in your parish community is counted, regardless of gender, race, nationality, economics or immigration status.
+Church leaders are among the most trusted messengers in our communities and are positioned to play a key role in ensuring that everyone is counted in the 2020 Census.
+This toolkit amis to provide priest, deacons and parish ministry leaders (e.g., Pastoral Migratoria, Polish Immigrant-to-Immigrant Ministry) with information, resources, messaging and action steps to assure that every adult and child in their parish community is counted, regardless of gender, race, nationality, economics or immigration status.

-Pastoral Migratoria is looking to support your efforts to encourage your felllow parishioners to participate in the 2020 Census.
+Pastoral Migratoria is looking to support your efforts to encourage your parishioners to participate in the 2020 Census.
 If you have any questions, ideas, concerns or need additional information, please contact Raymundo Valdez, National Outreach Coordinator, Pastoral Migratoria Nacional, at 312.534.8503 or rvaldez@archchicago.org.